vipulrai/Google-Map-Gio-Location/README.md

 # Google-Map-Gio-Location
-Get Latitude and Longitude of current Location and Address
+Get Latitude and Longitude of current Location and Address.
+Access gio.php